 Schneider Electric is a world-leading group in digitization, automation and energy optimization and has been named the world's most sustainable company in 2021.
 Now Schneider Electric continues to drive its competence supply forward together with the recruitment and competence partner Simplified.
 In June, the talent program Future Innovators opens, where young people interested in technology can take their first step towards a dedicated engineering role.

 - Do you want to contribute to a sustainable future by working with smart buildings and technology at the forefront?
-In the Digital Energy business area, we work with control systems and AI technology, where we together develop the main solutions for energy optimization of buildings and are a partner for sustainability and efficiency.
+In the Digital Energy business area, we work with control systems and AI technology, where we together develop the leading solutions for energy optimization of buildings and are a partner for sustainability and efficiency.
 We have great conditions for people who want to be involved and influence their careers and development.
-We are looking for people with different backgrounds, experience and perspectives so that we can learn more as a company, says Jonas Brunnström, regional manager within the business area Digital Energy Sweden
+We are looking for people with different backgrounds, experience and perspectives so that we can learn more as a company, says Jonas Brunnström, regional manager within the Digital Energy Sweden business area.

 Future Innovators will annually receive 15-30 people who are part of the talent program over a twelve-month period.
 The program includes, among other things, internal and external training that alternates with work at the customer.
 Each person in the program gets the role of junior service engineer, a tailored training plan and a mentor who supports in the daily work.